pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ## Plug'n'Play Onboarding

-We offer a simple **plug'n'play** webservice giving multiple callbacks so you can easily track your prospect's KYC at every step of the way.
+We offer a simple **plug'n'play** webservice giving multiple callbacks so you can easily track your prospects statuses at every step of the way.

 > Use this feature to identify any relevant individual, from your prospects to your employees or mandated executives.